Epistates/turbomcp/README.md

 serde_json = "1.0"
 ```

-Create your first MCP server in seconds:
+Create an MCP server with zero boilerplate:

 ```rust
 use turbomcp::prelude::*;